Trying to decide whether you need travel insurance for Nigeria? Or trying to find the best Nigeria travel insurance?

 - The most important thing I looked for in a Nigeria travel insurance policy is emergency medical and evacuation coverage.

-- You might already have some minimal coverage through your credit cards, your home or health insurance policies, or your employer.
+- You might already have some minimal international travel insurance coverage through your credit cards, your home or health insurance policies, or your employer.
 Be sure to check.

 Pandemic Update: Given current world events, the case for Nigeria travel insurance is stronger than ever.
 Unfortunately, many insurers have exclusions that make buying travel insurance right now super tricky.
 I highly suggest checking out my Consumer Guide to Travel Insurance For Coronavirus for a deep-dive into these issues.